AlpsMonaco/go-http-middleware/README.md

 }

 ```
-Add the following two lines of code before registering the HTTP handler in your code.
+Write your own middleware and add the following two lines of code before registering the HTTP handler in your code.
 ```go
 http := middleware.DefaultHTTPBuilder()
 http.With(LogMiddleware1, LogMiddleware2)